COVID Business Resources

 Re-Start Wyoming County: Planning for Recovery

-You must decide now how your business will be able to survive this crisis and remain in business.
-This is different than a simple business continuity plan, as the factors that have caused this crisis were out of your control.
-In this way, the effect that this has had on our business community is very similar to communities coping with large scale natural disasters!
+The Covid-19 Pandemic led to a response that was unforeseen, and for businesses, largely unplanned.
+The closing of non-essential businesses coupled with shelter in place orders for most citizens created a crisis environment for our economic well-being.
+It is critical for business owners to plan ahead to be able to survive this crisis and remain viable into the future.
+This is different than a simple business continuity planning, as the factors that have caused this crisis were out of your control.
+In this way, the effect on our business community is very similar to communities coping with large scale natural disasters.
 Many businesses in those communities were able to bounce back and recover as a result of good self-evaluation and planning.

 Read the quick guide here